kritav/YouTools/README.md

 - Change video volume from 0 to 100. (percent)

 **Picture-in-Picture:**
-- Activate picture in picture with one button press.
+- Activate picture-in-picture with one button press.

 **Mute:**
 - Mute button separate from Youtube's player; mutes just the current tab.